National Productivity Investment Fund 2018 to 2020

 The Department for Transport subsequently announced that £490m from the NPIF would be available through a competitive bidding process for spend in financial year 2018-19 and 2019-20.

-We have submitted two bids with the support of the Cambridgeshire and Peterborough Combined Authority and the Greater Cambridge Greater Peterborough Enterprise Partnership.
-The first bid is for March junctions improvements and the second bid is for Wisbech development access improvements.
-Both bids focus on reducing congestion and enabling housing and employment development.
-Please see more information about each below.
+The County Council submitted two bids in June 2017 with the support of the Cambridgeshire and Peterborough Combined Authority and the Greater Cambridge Greater Peterborough Enterprise Partnership.
+The first bid was for March junctions improvements and the second bid was for Wisbech development access improvements.
+These two bids joined two other bids from Peterborough City Council.
+All bids focus on reducing congestion and enabling housing and employment development.

 Size: 76.02 KB File format: pdf